sam2025202512/PersonalWordRepository/README.md

 This project implements a RESTful API for storing, categorizing and translating personal vocabulary.
 The repository includes full documentation on setup, database initialization, running the API, and code quality verification.

+The repository also includes:

+- a Flask-based GUI client in `client/`
+- an auxiliary learning service in `auxiliary_service/`
+- ecosystem documentation in `docs/final_deadline_overview.md`

 ---

 ## Technologies